INTERVIEW AND PHOTOS BY MARKO SYRJALA

 Brent Fitz: We have been in full tour mode since last year, so what’s cool right now is where we’re at this point in the tour.
-The tour actually started in June last year with Aerosmith, so it’s now been a whole year that we’ve been on the road.
+The tour started in June last year with Aerosmith, so it’s now been a whole year that we’ve been on the road.
 But the new record hadn’t come out until September, so we sort of had a ‘tour teaser’ opening for Aerosmith.
-We couldn’t play a lot of new stuff off the new record back then, so once it came out, then we started really working on adding the new songs into the set.
-What’s really cool about this band is that I’ve never been in another band where all the new songs that are written and recorded, get a chance, in the live set, to be heard.
-So, since we released the record in…what September?, we’ve actually played the whole album!
+We couldn’t play a lot of new stuff off the new record back then, so once it came out, we started really working on adding the new songs into the set.
+What’s cool about this band is that I’ve never been in another band where all the new written and recorded songs get a chance to be heard in the live set.
+So, since we released the record in September? and we’ve played the whole album live.
 I think maybe one song not yet, but there are 17 songs on the record.
 So 16 new songs have cycled through the set.
 It’s pretty fucking cool.
-And Aerosmith, they of course play so many great hit songs in their set, but as far as playing any new material, there really wasn’t any, though they had a record out a couple of years ago.
-But that’s their choice to not play new songs.
-Whereas Slash’s whole intent is to get new music into the set, and keep reinventing the set.
-And tracks like “Anastasia” – from the last record – are now staples in our set just like “Sweet Child O’ Mine” or “Paradise City”.
-What’s cool is that brand new songs – that are only a couple of years old, are new classics.
+And Aerosmith, they, of course, play so many great hit songs in their set, but as far as playing any new material, there really wasn’t any, though they had a record out a couple of years ago.
+But that’s their choice not to play new songs.
+At the same time, Slash’s whole intent is to get new music into the set and keep reinventing the set.
+And tracks like “Anastasia” – from the last record – are now staples in our set, just like “Sweet Child O’ Mine” or “Paradise City.”
+What’s cool is that brand new songs – that are only a couple of years old are new classics.

 Brent Fitz: Two?
 Okay.
 But the legacy of AC/DC…with so many hit records, and Aerosmith with so many hit records – yes, Slash has some very, very big hits too with Guns N’ Roses – but there is only a handful of Guns N’ Roses records.
-Where as Aerosmith has 20 records, and so does AC/DC.
+Whereas Aerosmith has 20 records, and so does AC/DC.
 So not comparing to those bands.
-But just know that I really love the fact that playing with this band, we look forward to knowing when we write songs in the studio, that we don’t try to think about ‘hits’ when all the songs are being put onto the record, while it’s being recorded.
+But just know that I really love the fact that is playing with this band, we look forward to knowing when we write songs in the studio, that we don’t try to think about ‘hits’ when all the songs are being put onto the record, while it’s being recorded.
 I don’t think anybody in this band is!
 We just write a bunch of songs that we like.
 Slash comes up with SO many great riffs, Myles comes up with the melodies and great parts that fit in – and the rest of us just sort of fill it in and compliment.
-But we also sort of know that at some point, as we’re recording, that we are also going to play these songs too…guaranteed, live in the set.
-I don’t think we knew that was going to be the case though when we were first doing APOCALYPTIC LOVE…because that was our first record as a band.
-But we’re fully aware knowing that now with WORLD ON FIRE.
+But we also sort of know that at some point, as we’re recording, that we are also going to play these songs too, guaranteed, live in the set.
+I don’t think we knew that was going to be the case, though, when we were first making APOCALYPTIC LOVE…because that was our first record as a band.
+But we’re fully aware, knowing that now with WORLD ON FIRE.
 And we’re already working on brand new songs.
-We have more than a few from World on Fire in the live set already, but as far as new songs in the ‘future’ that will one day make their way into the set, It’s like we’re already thinking “okay, those songs are going to eventually be recorded and part of the set.
+We have more than a few from World on Fire in the live set already, but as far as new songs in the ‘future’ that will one day make their way into the set, It’s like we’re already thinking, “okay, those songs are going to be recorded eventually and part of the set.
 Then what are we going to do?
-Because we can’t take “Anastasia” off the set, and we might not be able to take “Back from Cali” out or “World on Fire” which is cool, but we now have some new classic songs I guess, maybe two thirds in the way through the tour now.
+Because we can’t take “Anastasia” off the set, and we might not be able to take “Back from Cali” out or “World on Fire,” which is cool, but we now have some new classic songs, I guess, maybe two thirds in the way through the tour now.
 It’s now been a year, but we are still going till the end of 2016.
 So, we’ve not had a break since January, other than literary two weeks in March – at the end of March, maybe April; we segued from South America and went straight back to the States.
-So we’ve been going hard since January, and we played the States last month and no break in between…right to Europe.
+So we’ve been going hard since January, and we played the States last month, and there was no break in between, we came directly to Europe.
 So this is right into the festivals.
-And now we’re even that much more older, wiser, healthier, and smarter as a band.
-And it’s really a strong musical personality and comradely thing that’s going on.
+And now we’re even that much older, wiser, healthier, and smarter as a band.
+And it’s a strong musical personality and a comradely thing that’s going on.
 We fucking like each other!
-There is not one guy in the band that sticks out and has any sort of…there is no ‘personal’ vices that get in the way.
-Maybe that’s by design, after all the years we’ve all been in different bands.
-Slash certainly has had the most highly publicized situations in his bands; where it’s been the personalities that have affected a lot of the creativity.
+There is not one guy in the band that sticks out and has any sort of; there are no ‘personal’ vices that get in the way.
+Maybe that’s by design; after all the years, we’ve all been in different bands.
+Slash certainly has had the most highly publicized situations in his bands, where it’s been the personalities that have affected a lot of the creativity.
 And Slash just wants to play.
-He’s a player and he’s a band guy.
-He wants to tour, he wants to be in the band with a bunch of other dudes that just fucking wanna rock!!
+He’s a player, and he’s a band guy.
+He wants to tour, and he wants to be in the band with a bunch of other dudes that just fucking wanna rock!!

-Before joining Slash’s band, you’ve worked with many bands: Union, Alice Cooper, Vince Neil and lot more.
+Before joining Slash’s band, you’ve worked with many bands: Union, Alice Cooper, Vince Neil, and many more.
 Is playing with Slash different from those other bands?

 JOINING SLASH BAND

-Like you said it’s all about knowing the right people and building bridges.
+As you said, it’s all about knowing the right people and building bridges.

 Brent Fitz: Right, but I felt like I knew him already.
 We didn’t know each other personally, but I knew his career.
-I was a big fan of Guns N’ Roses, and absolutely loved that record when it first came out.
+I was a big fan of Guns N’ Roses and loved that record when it first came out.
 It changed all of us.
 I was 17 years old.
-I bought APPETITE FOR DESTRUCTION the summer of 1988 in London, England on a high school band trip.
+I bought APPETITE FOR DESTRUCTION in the summer of 1988 in London, England, on a high school band trip.
 I bought the banned cover version at Tower Records in London.
-I was so fucking happy that I bought that record, and found it in London!!
+I was so fucking happy that I bought that record and found it in London!!
 I love the band.
 I probably played all the songs in cover bands in the late ’80s and early ’90s – that’s what I was doing in Canada.
 I was basically preparing myself.
-I didn’t know that at the time, but it’s like you are preparing yourself to one day put yourself in a position….a happy accident – to maybe one day play them with Slash!!
+I didn’t know that at the time, but it’s like you are preparing yourself to put yourself in a position like this; I mean, it was like a happy accident – to maybe one day play them with Slash!!